Brooks & Dunn to Perform at Credit One Stadium

-Credit One Stadium today announced that Country Music Hall of Famers Brooks & Dunn will bring their Reboot 2024 Tour to the Credit One Stadium on Saturday, June 15th at 7 pm.
+Credit One Stadium today announced that Country Music Hall of Famers Brooks & Dunn will bring their Reboot 2024 Tour to the Daniel Island venue on Saturday, June 15th at 7 pm.
 They'll be joined by fellow country legend David Lee Murphy and rising singer-songwriter ERNEST.

 Tickets go on sale on Friday, January 26th at 10 am.
 Fans with access to the fan club artist pre-sale will have the opportunity to get tickets early, starting Tuesday at 10 am local time.